 WASH and vaccines tag team to prevent disease outbreaks

-As in 2018, 2019 has seen its share of disheartening headlines of conflict cascading to children and families, who bear the brunt of the burden and fallout from infectious disease outbreaks like cholera and typhoid.
+Where there is conflict or unrest, children and families bear the brunt of the burden and fallout from infectious disease outbreaks like cholera and typhoid.

 Conflicts simply amplify the ongoing diarrheal disease crisis that affects children every day in vulnerable communities.
 Vaccines and water, sanitation, and hygiene (WASH) efforts work best when they tag team: vaccines serving as a stop-gap measure while long-term WASH infrastructure and behavior change operates in parallel.